-These verses explain to us that human beings are naturally going to experience some sort of loss throughout the course of life – some loss of heath, some loss of wealth, some loss of loved ones, some loss of loved ‘things’ – whether they be a career or a dream or in some extreme cases safety and freedom.
-Arguably, if these losses are not managed properly, they can amount to an ultimate loss of a strong connection with Allah, happiness in an after-life, and peace and contentment in this life.
+These verses explain that human beings are naturally going to experience some sort of loss throughout the course of life.
+Some loss of heath, some loss of wealth, some loss of loved ones, some loss of loved things.
+Whether the loss be a career or a dream or in some extreme cases safety and freedom.
+Arguably, if these losses are not managed properly, they can amount to the ultimate loss.
+We can lose a strong connection with Allah, happiness in an after-life, and peace and contentment in this life.

 So the question is, how can we overcome these losses that are inevitable?
 How can we carry on with our lives to fulfill our ultimate purpose and maintain a strong connection with Allah?
-How can we heal those wounds and overcome those worries so we can live life to the fullest and step up to who we really could be and what we really could do to make a positive difference in the world?
+How can we heal those wounds, overcoming those worries so we can live life to the fullest?
+Don’t we want to be ourselves, doing what we can to make a positive difference in the world?

-First, it helps to remember that loss is a natural part of life because everything is transient, is passing, and is temporary.
+First, it helps to remember that loss is a natural part of life.
+Everything is transient, is passing, and is temporary.
 We can experience great sadness and pain but we can also experience great joy and relief.
-Allah (SwT) tells us once again in Surat Al – Najm – that
+Allah (SWT) tells us once again in Surat Al – Najm – that:

-“And that to your Lord is the finality, and that it is He who makes [one] laugh and weep and that it is He who causes death and gives life” (53:42-44).
+“And that to your Lord is the finality, and that it is He who makes [one] laugh and weep and that it is He who causes death and gives life.”(Quran 53:42-44).

-Our health, wealth, and loved ones are all blessings and gifts that belong to Allah that He lends to us for some time.
-We just tend to forget that they are gifts and end up attached to the gift and not as attached and thankful to the One Who blessed us with the gift, even when He, in His Infinite Mercy, chooses to take the gift away.
+Our health, wealth, and loved ones are all blessings and gifts.
+They belong to Allah and He lends them to us for some time.
+We just tend to forget that they are gifts.
+Ending up attached to the gift and not as attached and thankful to the One Who blessed us with the gift, even when He, in His Infinite Mercy, chooses to take the gift away.
 And we know that for the believer, being tested or being blessed, are opportunities for patience and gratitude.

 Prophet Muhammad (PBUH) was reported to have said:

-And once again we’re told in Surat Al-Asr, the way out of this state of loss, and how to overcome and cope with it so that we can move on to more contentment and success by the will of Allah.
+And once again we’re guided in Surat Al-Asr to the way out of this state of loss.
+And how to overcome and cope with it, moving on to more contentment and success by the will of Allah.